FOREX-Dollar slides to 8-1/2 month lows on US economy worries

 * Dollar falls to more than 8 month low versus FX basket

-* Fading expectations of Fed tapering this year hurts dollar
+* Fed tapering seen unlikely this year, weighs on dollar

-NEW YORK, Oct 18 (Reuters) - The dollar slid to eight-and-a-half-month lows against the euro and a currency basket on Friday on expectations the U.S. Federal Reserve may delay scaling back its monetary stimulus following this month's political battles over the budget.
+LONDON, Oct 18 (Reuters) - The dollar fell to eight-and-a-half-month lows against the euro and a currency basket on Friday on speculation the fallout of this month's political impasse in the U.S. would prevent the Federal Reserve from scaling back monetary stimulus.

 A little over a month ago, analysts were convinced the Fed was ready to embark on the first step of reining in five years of ultra-loose monetary policy for the world's biggest economy.

-But the Fed unexpectedly left policy unchanged in September.
-This was followed by a partial 16-day halt in U.S. government spending in October, then a deal over the debt ceiling which leaves scope for further wrangling over the budget early next year.
+But the Fed's surprise decision to hold off from doing so in September has now been followed by a 16-day halt in government spending and a deal over the debt ceiling which means it may all happen again early next year.

-The dollar index was down around 1 percent on the week and on track for its biggest weekly decline since the week of September 20, which came after the surprise Fed decision.
+The dollar index fell to 79.596, its lowest since early February.
+It was down around 0.9 percent on the week and on track for its biggest weekly decline since mid-September, when the Fed shocked markets by keeping its bond-buying intact.

 The first wave of U.S. data released on Thursday after the government returned to work was fairly upbeat.
 But the main focus is on the September payrolls report, which the Labor department said will be published on Tuesday.

-The Australian dollar rose to a four-month high, helped by data showing China's annual economic growth quickened to 7.8 percent in the third quarter.
-It last traded at 0.9651, up 0.2 percent.
+The Australian dollar rose 0.2 percent to $0.9638 and was near Thursday's four-month high of $0.9647, helped by data showing China's annual economic growth quickened to 7.8 percent in the third quarter.